 - Pyospermia or leucospermia – presence of large number of white blood cells (more than one million/mL) in the semen, often associated with an infection

-If semen analysis has identified an abnormality, a further semen analysis will be necessary to establish the cause.
+If semen analysis has identified an abnormality, a further semen analysis will be necessary 3 months later to check the result.